BonzaOwl/CodeNameOwl/_drafts/2020-02-29-sql-server-2014-service-pack-error.md

   - SQL
 ---

-I had an issue on one node in the SQL cluster S-SQL06 specifically where KB4470220 & KB4532095 wouldn’t install, they kept throwing an error with code 0x80070643 which when googled didn’t relate to the actual problem, I did some digging and found out what was causing the problem and thought I would share my findings in case anyone runs into this same problem in the future.
+I had an issue on one node in the new SQL 2014 cluster that had just been built S-SQL06 specifically where [KB4470220](https://support.microsoft.com/en-us/help/4470220/cumulative-update-1-for-sql-server-2014-sp3) & [KB4532095](https://support.microsoft.com/en-us/help/4532095/description-of-the-security-update-for-sql-server-2014-sp3-gdr-feb) wouldn’t install, they kept throwing an error with code 0x80070643 which when googled didn’t relate to the actual problem, I did some digging and found out what was causing the problem and thought I would share my findings in case anyone runs into this same problem in the future.

 ![Database Corruption 1](/assets/img/SQL-Service-Pack-Install-Error-1.jpg)

-As I couldn’t get the updates to install from within windows I manually downloaded both of these KB items however for some reason the Windows Update Catalog wouldn’t work so I broke out powershell and pulled them using the following cmdlet, you will need [kbupdate](https://github.com/potatoqualitee/kbupdate) for this to work
+As I couldn’t get the updates to install from within windows I manually downloaded both of these KB items however for some reason the Windows Update Catalog wouldn’t work so I broke out powershell and pulled them using the following cmdlet, you will need [kbupdate](https://github.com/potatoqualitee/kbupdate) installed for this to work

 <pre>
     <code class="powershell">